Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Conserving Water With a Reverse Osmosis System

-So we made a few adjustments in our home to offset this water waste.
+So, we made a few adjustments in our home to offset this water waste.

-So even if we drink 2 gallons of water per day (which actually equals close to 8 total gallons if you include the wasted water) we are now saving around 40 gallons per day by switching to high-efficiency toilets.
+So, even if we drink 2 gallons of water per day (which actually equals close to 8 gallons total if you include the wasted water), we are now saving around 40 gallons per day by switching to high-efficiency toilets.

 But it gets even better.

 So that is what we do.
-Now we are wasting zero water.
+Now, we are wasting zero water.
 Problem solved!

-Reverse Osmosis TDS results
+Reverse Osmosis TDS Results

-An effective RO system should have a reading as close to zero as possible on a TDS meter.
+Water from an effective RO system should have a reading as close to zero as possible on a TDS meter.

 Our tap water has a TDS level of 286.
 The water filtered through our PUR dispenser has a reading of 165 (and that is with a fairly new filter).
 And water from our RO system has a TDS level of 26!!!

-Final Thoughts about Clean Drinking Water at Home
+Final Thoughts About Clean Drinking Water at Home

-We will be saving a lot of money in the long run with this system which I’m very happy about.
+We will be saving a lot of money in the long run with this system, which I’m very happy about.

-So if you want clean drinking water at home I highly recommend the iSpring 6-stage under sink reverse osmosis drinking water filter system.
+So, if you want clean drinking water at home, I highly recommend the iSpring 6-stage under-sink reverse osmosis drinking water filter system.

 But it is ultimately up to you to make that decision for your family.
 Weigh the pros and cons above and choose what you think is best.